PSSG-Melton/PSSG-Melton/README.md

 - 🌱 I’m currently learning how to shape the future
 - 💞️ I’m looking to collaborate on anything disruptive and revolutionary
 - 📫 How to reach me is best via email: justin.melton@proservsolutions.biz
 - 😄 Pronouns are for the birds.
-I will respect those who choose to identify as human beings, and even those who don't, but please don't make me put pronouns on my profile and I encourage you not to do the same.
+I will respect those who choose to identify as human beings, and even those who don't, but I won't put pronouns on my profile.
 - ⚡ Fun fact: The human head weighs 8 pounds.
 - ⚡ OK one more.
 I give you a tip.
 Go buy some Honda stock...
 Now get out of here your breath smells.